tony-romanovych/origin/README.md

 bad.
 However, Flask documentation is absolutely ok with that, so I'm not sure, maybe it's kinda proper style, due to its simplicity or whatever.

+Seems like this GitHub lib is not ready to production.
+It cannot handle CSRF token on auth properly, it cannot handle OAuth errors.
+Should have used my own approach or write a pull request.

 #### TO DO
 - Tests; mock GitHub interaction?
 - Refactor views.py + todo's